rohilshah95/BotsUp/deploymentSteps.md

-# Steps to deploy bot
+# Steps to deploy the bot
 CSC 510 - BotsUP

 To deploy the bot, follow the steps below:

-## 1. Create an enviroment
+## 1. Create an environment

-Create a environment to deploy the bot.
+Create an environment to deploy the bot.
 As we found it convenient to use VCL, the steps below work best on the "Ubuntu 16.04 LTS Base" environment present on VCL, which already has the latest packages installed and also has 2GB RAM.
 We assume you are using the same.

 Note: The bot does get deployed on vagrant boxes (trusty64) as well.
 Though we feel the VCL environment could do better as it meets the minimum requirements our static analysis tool needs.

-Minimum Requirements for the static analyis tool Sonarqube that the deployment script does not handle:
+Minimum Requirements for the static analysis tool Sonarqube that the deployment script does not handle:
 - Minimum 2GB RAM (3 GB recommended).
 More information about SonarQube requirements [here](https://docs.sonarqube.org/display/SONAR/Requirements).